Matthew Wild’s new production, Wagner’s The Flying Dutchman, is all set to make waves this August!

 Shimansky Diamond Tour

 Did you know that diamond cutting and polishing is the second oldest trade in the world?
-Diamond and tanzanite lovers appreciate a piece more if they can oversee the manufacturing process.
-Shimansky offers free tours and workshops, exploring both ancient and modern diamond cutting techniques and the history of diamonds.
+Discover the world of diamonds and tanzanites at Shimansky's Diamond Tour at the Cape Town Diamond Museum where visitors can oversee the manufacturing process.
+Shimansky offers tours and workshops, exploring both ancient and modern diamond cutting techniques and the history of diamonds.
 Visit their wine and coffee bars and be sure to browse signature collections such as, ‘My Girl’.
+Entrance to the Shimansky jewellery showroom cost R50/p.

 The Clock Tower is a historic landmark, characterized by Victorian-gothic style architecture.
 On the bottom floor, you will find an old tidal gauge mechanism; the second floor houses a decorative mirror room, so that the Port Captain has a full view of the harbor; and the top floor is home to the original clock mechanism.
 You can also catch the boat to Robben Island close by.